General Storage Tips

 Storage space is needed for a variety of purposes, including moving to a smaller house, when your home is not yet finished, or when there is simply too much to unpack and not enough time.
 Put another way, simply accumulating too much stuff is gradually becoming accepted as a valid reason to set aside storage space.

-People often use storage space for more conventional purposes, such as divorce, eviction from an apartment, planning to move in with a significant other, remodelling a house, or having a home damaged by fire or other disasters.
+People often use storage space for more conventional purposes, such as divorce, eviction from an apartment, planning to move in with a significant other, remodeling a house, or having a home damaged by fire or other disasters.

-Basic storage solutions for household goods include storing your belongings in the warehouse of a moving company or leasing a self storage unit at a self storage facility.
+Basic storage solutions for household goods include storing your belongings in the warehouse of a moving company or leasing a self-storage unit at a self-storage facility.
 The circumstances for storing your property will be the primary factor determining which type of storage you’ll use.

 The majority of the tips in this Storage Guide apply to self-storage facilities, where you have more control over getting your belongings in and out of storage.
 Typically, the items will be placed in a moving company’s warehouse either within the moving van for a limited period or inside a moving company container.
 Since restrictions and protection, as well as costs and access, vary by moving company, it’s best to consult with your mover about the particulars of short and long term storage.